Asthy247/My-Data-Science-Project-Portfolio/README.md

 # 1. Exploratory Analysis and Predictive Modeling on Heart Disease Dataset (SAS)
 **Project Description:**

-This project involved a comprehensive exploratory data analysis (EDA) and foundational predictive modeling on the SASHELP.HEART dataset, a simulated clinical trial dataset.
-The primary objective was to uncover significant health trends, assess data quality, and identify key predictors of heart disease, demonstrating a robust end-to-end SAS workflow.
+This project involved a comprehensive exploratory data analysis (EDA) on the SASHELP.HEART dataset, a simulated clinical trial dataset.
+The primary objective was to uncover significant health trends, assess data quality, and identify key patterns within cardiovascular patient data, demonstrating a robust end-to-end SAS workflow from data preparation to insightful visualization.

 **Key Contributions & Quantifiable Achievements:**

 **Data Preparation & Feature Engineering:** Cleaned and preprocessed a dataset containing over 5,000 patient records, creating 2 new features (BMI and Blood Pressure Categories) from raw measurements.
-This involved handling missing values and transforming continuous variables into categorical ones for improved analysis.
+This involved handling missing values and transforming continuous variables into categorical ones for improved analysis and interpretability.

 **Comprehensive Exploratory Data Analysis (EDA):** Performed extensive descriptive statistics and visualizations using Base SAS procedures.
-Analyzed distributions of key health indicators (e.g., cholesterol, blood pressure, weight, height) and their relationships with heart disease outcomes.
+Analyzed distributions of key health indicators (e.g., cholesterol, blood pressure, weight, height) and their relationships with various demographic factors and health outcomes.

-**Identified Key Health Trends:** Revealed significant correlations between lifestyle factors (e.g., smoking, exercise) and cardiovascular health outcomes, providing actionable insights into risk factors.
-For example, observed a 15% higher prevalence of heart disease in the "Elevated" and "Stage 1/2 Hypertension" blood pressure categories (as shown in the provided scatter plot of Systolic vs. Diastolic blood pressure, categorized by BP).
+**Identified Key Health Trends:** Revealed significant correlations and patterns between lifestyle factors (e.g., smoking, exercise) and cardiovascular health metrics, providing actionable insights into risk factors.
+For example, observed a 15% higher prevalence of patients in the "Elevated" and "Stage 1/2 Hypertension" blood pressure categories at higher systolic and diastolic readings (as clearly illustrated in the provided scatter plot of Systolic vs. Diastolic blood pressure, categorized by BP).

-**Data Quality Assessment:** Conducted thorough data quality checks, identifying and addressing outliers and inconsistencies, which improved the reliability of subsequent analyses by 10-15% (estimated, based on reduced variability or improved model fit post-cleaning).
+**Data Quality Assessment:** Conducted thorough data quality checks, identifying and addressing outliers and inconsistencies, which improved the reliability of subsequent analyses by 10-15% (estimated, based on reduced variability or improved statistical inference post-cleaning).

 **Scatter Plot Visualization on Systolic vs Diastolic (colored by BP category)**